BemiHQ/bemi/docs/docs/orms/prisma.md

 const prisma = withPgAdapter(new PrismaClient());
 ```

+Now you can specify custom application context that will be passed with all data changes by following the code examples below.
+Application context:

+* Is bound to the current asynchronous runtime execution context, for example, an HTTP request.
+* Is used only with `INSERT`, `UPDATE`, `DELETE` SQL queries performed via Prisma.
+Otherwise, it is a no-op.
+* Is passed directly into PG Write-Ahead Log with data changes without affecting the SQL queries or DB schema.

 ### Express.js

 Add the `setContext` [Express.js](https://expressjs.com/) middleware to pass application context with all underlying data changes within made an HTTP request: